 PannErgy Plc. shows its industrial properties located in Debrecen in the category of investment properties; rather than making efforts to sell them, the Company utilises them essentially through leasing to tenants.
-The increase booked in the reporting year stemmed from the refurbishment of the office building in Debrecen.
-In the wake of refurbishment the Company leases this - formerly vacant - property to tenants.
+The decrease in the current period was caused by depreciation and the sale of one of the land-type properties.

-The HUF 13,292 thousand value of tangible assets at the end of the reporting period relates to long-term leases of motor vehicles, where the Company applies the rules governing the recognition of lease items (assets and liabilities) in the balance sheet pursuant to its accounting policy based on IFRS 16.
+The majority of the HUF 21,817 thousand value of tangible assets at the end of the reporting period relates to long-term leases of motor vehicles, where the Company applies the rules governing the recognition of lease items (assets and liabilities) in the statement of financial position pursuant to its accounting policy based on IFRS 16.